zeta-chain/node/docs/releases/v17_breaking_changes.md

 * `MsgUpdateVerificationFlags` has been removed, and replaced with `MsgEnableHeaderVerification` and `MsgDisableHeaderVerification` messages.
     * `MsgEnableHeaderVerification` message enables block header verification for a list of chains and can be triggered via `PolicyType_groupOperational`
     * `MsgDisableHeaderVerification` message disables block header verification for a list of chains and can be triggered via `PolicyType_emergency`
-* `MsgUpdateCrosschainFlags` has been removed,and replaced with `MsgEnableCCTXFlags`, `MsgDisableCCTXFlags` and `MsgUpdateGasPriceIncreaseFlags` messages.
+* `MsgUpdateCrosschainFlags` has been removed,and replaced with `MsgEnableCCTX`, `MsgDisableCCTX` and `MsgUpdateGasPriceIncreaseFlags` messages.
-    * `MsgEnableCCTXFlags` message enables either the IsInboundEnabled flag, or the IsOutboundEnabled flag or both `PolicyType_groupOperational`
+    * `MsgEnableCCTX` message enables either the IsInboundEnabled flag, or the IsOutboundEnabled flag or both `PolicyType_groupOperational`
-    * `MsgDisableCCTXFlags` message disables either the IsInboundEnabled flag, or the IsOutboundEnabled flag or both `PolicyType_emergency`
+    * `MsgDisableCCTX` message disables either the IsInboundEnabled flag, or the IsOutboundEnabled flag or both `PolicyType_emergency`
     * `MsgUpdateGasPriceIncreaseFlags` message updates the gas price increase flags and can be triggered via `PolicyType_groupOperational`

 ### `BallotMaturityBlocks` moved to `emissions` module